dukins/irl-streaming-gopro-belabox-complete-guide/README.md

     * go to the UI page of the Belabox and click on Wifi: wlan0 -> choose your mobile hotspot
     * deselect eth0 and test the stream again, now all the data should go through your mobile connection
 15. To be able to stream outside you need to connect a mobile router (see under [List of equipment you need:](#section-5-2) )
+    * instead of your home router, connect your portable router to it.
+    * To connect to your Belabox and start the stream, check the devices that are connected to your Mobile Hotspot on your phone
+      * Settings->Connections->Mobile Hotspot and Tethering->Mobile Hotspot->Connected devices#
+    * Open the browser on your phone and type in the IP of "belabox".
+You should be able to connect to it like on your PC.
+    * DONE!

-*YOU DID IT!* NOW you can call yourself a professional streamer! :D Let your awesome journey without interruptions begin!
-Good luck out there!
+*YOU DID IT!* **NOW** you can call yourself a professional streamer! :D Let your awesome journey without interruptions begin!
+Good luck out there buddy!